 Before submitting your manuscript to Food and Nutrition Bulletin, please ensure you have read the Aims and Scope.

-The FNB accepts original research articles, which may be policy analyses, state-of-the-art summaries, and scientific studies relating to multidisciplinary efforts to alleviate world hunger and malnutrition in the developing world.
+The FNB accepts original scientific articles relating to multidisciplinary efforts to alleviate global hunger and malnutrition.
+Animal studies without a direct human application, food science with no relevance to hunger/malnutrition, and scientific articles of limited geographic or disciplinary interest are not within scope of the FNB and will not be peer reviewed.
 Any disciplinary or conceptual approach relevant to problems of world hunger and malnutrition is welcome, and controversy over some of the articles is anticipated.
 All potentially acceptable manuscripts are peer-reviewed.

 Submitted articles may be checked with duplication-checking software.
 The author should disclose to the Editor any prior publication of any portion of the manuscript and cite any portion of the material previously published.
 For more information, visit the Prior Publication page on the SAGE Journal Author Gateway.

 The editors of the Food and Nutrition Bulletin (FNB) welcome contributions relating to human nutrition research and nutrition policy issues in the developing world.
 Submission of an article does not guarantee publication; acceptance depends on the judgment of the editors and reviewers as to its relevance and quality.

 Please review carefully and prepare your manuscript according to these guidelines.
 Manuscripts that do not conform to these guidelines will be returned to the corresponding author for correction.
 In addition to reviewing these guidelines, contributors should examine recent issues of the FNB for content and style.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.

 1.3.1 Make your article discoverable